ficeberg/Vibe/README.md

 Vibe
 ===============

-A minimalist RESTful API server based on [Echo server framework](https://echo.labstack.com).
-Aim to reducing developement effers of member and auth functions.
+A minimalist RESTful API server based on [Echo server framework](https://echo.labstack.com) designed for quick start a member system.
+Aim to reducing development efforts to build-up a new wheel.

 Starts
 ----------
-You can start from srv.go.
+You can start from srv.go in example folder.
 It's a sample of vibe http server endpoint.
-Command line tool also in the same layer of path, just build and have fun.
+Command line tool also can be found in the same path, just build and have fun.

 Note
 ----------